-- 3.1.
-Any reference in this procedure to a University officer or other named role includes a deputy appointed by that officer or role-holder to exercise the functions assigned to that officer under this procedure. - 3.2.
-The University will act reasonably in considering complaints under this procedure, having regard to the individual circumstances of the case.
-Every effort will be made to ensure that all parties are treated with fairness and dignity. - 3.3.
-The time limits set out in this procedure may be varied by the Head of OSCCA for good reason, after consultation with the Complainant and the Respondent as appropriate. - 3.4.
-A written decision issued in accordance with this procedure shall also include the reasons for that decision. - 3.5.
-The Head of OSCCA may suspend the consideration of a complaint at any stage of this procedure and/ or refer the matter for consideration under another procedure, after consultation with the Complainant and the Respondent as appropriate. - 3.6.
-Where the events which are the subject of a complaint under this procedure have been reported to the police, the Head of OSCCA will normally suspend the procedure pending the outcome of any police investigation and/or criminal proceedings. - 3.7.
-If the Head of OSCCA considers that precautionary action is necessary to protect any person or to enable a full and proper investigation of the complaint to be carried out, the Head of OSCCA may refer the matter to the Academic Secretary with a view to the Academic Secretary exercising the discretion under Special Ordinance D (v): Precautionary Action. - 3.8.
-Where, at any point during this procedure, the Complainant and Respondent have agreed to seek alternative resolution of the complaint under paragraph 5 but have been unable to reach an agreed outcome, the Head of OSCCA will consider whether further action should be taken under this procedure and, if so, at what stage. - 3.9.
-The Complainant may withdraw a complaint at any time during this procedure, by notifying the Head of OSCCA in writing.
-Where a complaint is withdrawn no further action will be taken under this procedure, but the Head of OSCCA may refer the matter for consideration under another University procedure. - 3.10.
-None of the members of any body constituted under this procedure will have any previous knowledge of the case or any material connection with either the Complainant or the Respondent.
+- 4.4.
+The time limits set out in this procedure may be varied by the Head of OSCCA for good reason, after consultation with the Reporting Student and the Respondent Student as appropriate. - 4.5.
+The Head of OSCCA acting reasonably may suspend the consideration of a complaint at any stage of this procedure and/or refer the matter for consideration under another procedure including: - the University's Procedure to Support and Assess Capability to Study or an equivalent College procedure; - the University's Fitness to Practise Procedure. - 4.6.
+A complaint may be brought under this procedure whether or not it has been reported to the police.
+The Head of OSCCA will normally suspend the procedure pending the outcome of any police investigation and/or criminal proceedings and, if there are reasonable grounds to do so, may also refer the matter to the Academic Secretary to consider the matter under Special Ordinance D (v): Precautionary Action. - 4.7.
+The Reporting Student may withdraw a complaint at any time during this procedure, by notifying the Head of OSCCA in writing.
+Where a complaint is withdrawn no further action will be taken under this procedure. - 4.8.
+None of the members of any body constituted under this procedure will have any previous knowledge of the case or any material connection with either the Reporting Student or the Respondent Student.
+Normally, no person who is a member of the Department/Faculty or College of the Reporting Student or the Respondent Student will be involved in the consideration of the case.
 The holders of the offices to which this procedure refers shall appoint standing deputies to act on their behalf in the event of any conflict of interest.

-4. Support and guidance
+5. Support and guidance